 Introducing Canyonlands National Park

 The Colorado and Green Rivers form a Y that divides the park into three separate districts, inaccessible to one another from within the park.
-Cradled atop the Y is the most developed and visited district, Island in the Sky (30 miles/45 minutes from Moab).
+Cradled atop the Y is the most developed and visited district, Island in the Sky (30 miles, 45 minutes from Moab).
 Think of this as the overview section of the park, where you look down from viewpoints into the incredible canyons that make up the other sections.
-The thin hoodoos, sculpted sandstone and epic 4WD trails of the Needles District are 75 miles/90 minutes south of Moab.
-Serious skill is required to traverse the 4WD-only roads of the most inaccessible section, the Maze (130 miles/3½ hours from Moab).
+The thin hoodoos, sculpted sandstone and epic 4WD trails of the Needles District are 75 miles and 90 minutes south of Moab.
+Serious skill is required to traverse the 4WD-only roads of the most inaccessible section, the Maze (130 miles, 3½ hours from Moab).